10 Best Camping in The Great Smoky Mountains 2026

 What is the best month to camp in the Smoky Mountains?

 The best time to camp in the Smoky Mountains depends on what you are looking for.
-Crowds of people fill the camping sites during the summer periods, especially in September.
+Crowds of people fill the camping sites during the summer periods and fall leaf season.
 The cold months are less populated but do not feature lots of outdoor activities except a few like winter hiking and skiing.

 Best time for hiking during your camping trip is between June and August.
 This is when the temperatures are the hottest and wildlife is more visible.
-The bear and elk population are more active between July and August during the warm months.
+Bears are generally more active during the warmer months, while elk viewing is especially popular around Cataloochee and Oconaluftee in spring and fall.

 An attractive time to horseback ride during a camping trip is May to June.
 The cooler temperatures and low traffic during this period offer freeing ambiance for the horses and interaction with wildlife.
 July is when most rains pour in the Smokies.
 This is the best time to visit the waterfalls when they are at their highest levels.